christopher-besch/chore_planner/README.md

 How drastically the chore_planner punished negative scores is affected by the **gamma** value in the [config](#deployment-and-config).

 Exempt tenants, unwilling tenants and tenants not living in a room are not considered.
+When `CHORE_PLANNER_TRY_EXCLUDE_BUSY_TENANTS` is enabled busy tenants are excluded at first.
+Busy tenants are those already doing a chore the last, this or the next week.
+Only when there are only busy tenants available they are considered, too.

 There is a [(german) mathematical explanation](docs/probability_distribution.pdf) of the chore_planner's probability distribution.